Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Rauw Alejandro

-Regional Mexican Song of the Year
+Regional Mexican Song Of The Year

-“Cada Quien” – Grupo Firme ft.
+‘Cada Quien’ – Grupo Firme ft.
 Maluma

-“Cómo Te Olvido” – La Arrolladora Banda El Limón de René Camacho
+‘Cómo Te Olvido’ – La Arrolladora Banda El Limón de René Camacho

-“Si Te Pudiera Mentir” – Calibre 50
+‘Si Te Pudiera Mentir’ – Calibre 50

-“Ya Solo Eres Mi Ex” – La Adictiva
+‘Ya Solo Eres Mi Ex’ – La Adictiva

-“Ya Supérame” – Grupo Firme
+‘Ya Supérame’ – Grupo Firme

-Regional Mexican Artist of the Year
+Regional Mexican Artist Of The Year

 Calibre 50